apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

                 B[i // 4, i % 4] = B[i // 4, i % 4] + F[f] * A[(i + f) // 4, (i + f) % 4]
 ```

-This is not required for the TE interface, as the loopnest of an
+This utility is not required for the TE interface, as the loopnest of
-output is automatically rewritten to a row-major traversal.
+an output tensor is automatically rewritten to a row-major traversal.

 ### Enhancement - Predicate for DomainTouched